Galaxy Note 10 Plus review: The most premium Android phone for your money

 The Note 10 Plus also does interesting things with video.
 Live Focus video mode adds a depth effect to video, and you can choose among four filters for both your front and rear cameras.
 Jawlines and extremities can blur, and some of my curly hair smeared into the background, but the focus on the face is reasonably good.

 Another new feature turns up the volume on the source of music when you zoom in.
 I tested this out on four different musical acts and...
-John Travolta (seen doing the twist here).
+John Travolta doing the twist.
 Called zoom-in-audio, it works as advertised, but some scenarios are more effective than others.
 It's hard to reposition the focus as you zoom and image quality suffers when you zoom in too closely.

 Applause all around for the baked-in video editor that lets you add musical tracks, trim and add text.
 It's great to be able to quickly produce a simple video on-device and share it out immediately.

 AR Doodle is a feature that got a lot of press when it first came out, because it's unique and highlights the power of the S Pen.
 You hop into video mode and can record a short video of yourself, someone else, or a scene in the world around you (it appears to time out after a minute).
-For example, I had fun embracing my punk side, and skywriting over the San Francisco skyline.
+For example, I had fun embracing my punk side (see the video if you're curious), and skywriting over the San Francisco skyline.

+Fun and silly as AR Doodle is, it still needs work and doesn't have a clear sense of purpose.
+Some pen tips are hard to write with, strokes disappeared over time, and there's no clear way to take a still photo of your finished work of art.
+Side note: AR Doodle doesn't use the depth-sensing camera.

 Discuss Samsung Galaxy Note 10 Plus